 Try PDQ Deploy & Inventory — free for 14 days.

-PDQ’s helpful list of error codes
+PDQ’s list of error codes

 If you’ve looked at the error code lists provided by Microsoft, you’ll know that there are thousands of error codes out there.
 And that’s not including third-party installers.
 While the list of error codes may seem daunting, the truth is that you’ll probably only ever encounter a handful of error codes.
 That’s why we’ve built our own list of error codes.